PeterCamejo/phoneafriend/README.md

 Authorization for author components and actions for Posts (edit/delete only doable by post's author) TODO: Fix flash wonkiness
 User Registration/Login/Logout w/ next-session and passport (TODO: Set user to automatically login after register)
 Navbar(TODO: Mobile view);
-Posts CRUD without Auth
 Basic flash messages and errors for posts.
-Add and Delete comments to Posts without Auth
+Posts CRUD with Auth
+Comment Create/Delete with Auth